Grand View Health Visitor Policy: Updated March 24, 2023.

 4. Health Oversight Activities.
 Grand View is permitted to disclose a person’s PHI to a health oversight agency for activities authorized by law, including audits, investigations, inspections, licensure or disciplinary activities, and other similar proceedings.
 Grand View may not disclose the PHI of a person who is the subject of an investigation that is not directly related to that person’s receipt of health care or public benefits.

 5. To Avert a Serious Threat to Health or Safety.
 Grand View may use and disclose a person’s PHI when necessary to prevent a serious threat to your health and safety or the health and safety of the public or another person.
 Any disclosure, however, would only be to someone able to help prevent the threat.

 6. Funeral Directors, Medical Examiners, and Coroners.
 Sometimes, Grand View may deem it necessary to release a person’s PHI to funeral directors, so that they can carry out their duties appropriately.
 Sometimes, when there are concerns about identification of a patient, or determining what caused a death, we will release a person’s PHI to medical examiners or coroners.

 7. Organ and Tissue Donation.
 If you are an organ donor, Grand View may release your PHI to the organizations responsible for organ or tissue transplantation in order to help with the process.

-8. Workers Compensation.
-Grand View may release your PHI to insurers, government administrators, and employers for workers’ compensation or similar programs.
+8. Workers Compensation and Occupational Health and Safety.
+Grand View may release your PHI to insurers, government administrators, and employers for workers’ compensation or similar programs or for purposes related to occupational health and safety.
 This relates to care provided for work-related injuries or illness.